Viki-coding/Guess-the-Flag-Quiz/README.md

 <h2>Typography</h2>
 We used the font Comic Neue which use a Sans Serif which is good for accessibility and is a dyslexia friendly font.
-We feel it looks fun and is clear and easy to read and add a sense of fun to the quiz.
+We feel it looks fun and is clear and easy to read and adds a sense of fun to the quiz.

 <h2>Wireframes</h2>
 We created a wireframe using Balsamiq to plan out the structure and style of the app.
 We spoke with some potential users of the game during the testing phase to gain their insight and views.
 This was the beginning of our design journey, as we progressed with the design we made some changes to the actual page.
 During this planning phase we researched the fonts and background colours and text colours that would be most suitable and gained user feedback.